the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-record.md

 The contributor's file will be updated for the contributors with a similar statement as below:

 * Personal highlights:
-> I have designed and wrote a chapter on `chapter name` and `details on reviewing and structuring new content`.
+> I have designed and written a chapter on `chapter name` and `details on reviewing and structuring new content`.

 #### Translation